kubernetes/website/content/en/docs/concepts/services-networking/service.md

 [DNS subdomain name](/docs/concepts/overview/working-with-objects/names#dns-subdomain-names).

-When you create an [Endpoints](docs/reference/kubernetes-api/service-resources/endpoints-v1/) object for a Service, you set the name of the new Endpoints object to be the same as the name of the Service.
+When you create an [Endpoints](docs/reference/kubernetes-api/service-resources/endpoints-v1/) object for a Service, you set the name of the new object to be the same as that of the Service.

 {{< note >}}
 The endpoint IPs _must not_ be: loopback (127.0.0.0/8 for IPv4, ::1/128 for IPv6), or